ohadlivay/obsidian-vault/Ohad/Autoscaling.md

-add or remove IT resources according to demand or some other metric ([[Server performance metrics]])
+add or remove IT resources according to demand or some other metric ([[Server Performance Metrics]])